recursivezero/assignment/ASSIGMENT/README.md

 This page consist of Pan form , the tabel which stores the form data

 ![DlNav](public/assets/images/DlForm.png)
-This page consist of Pan form , the tabel which stores the form data
+This page consist of dl form , the tabel which stores the form data